joelagnel/joelfernandes.org/_posts/2026-08-04-cross-entropy-gradient-shortcut.md

 ---

-In the earlier posts we broke the loss calculation into its smallest atomic pieces and backpropagated through every one of them.
-Karpathy's own verdict on that approach is worth quoting, because it is the setup for this entire post:

-> it basically turns out that in this first exercise we were doing way too much work, we were
-> back propagating way too much, and it was all good practice and so on, but it's not what you
-> would do in practice.

-Here is the forward pass we had been carrying around.
+Cross-entropy is how a classifier turns its raw output into a single number saying how wrong it was.
+The network's last layer produces one score, a logit, for every character it could predict next.
+Softmax turns those scores into probabilities that sum to 1.
+Cross-entropy then picks out the probability the model gave to the character that actually came next, and takes the negative log of it.
+Confident and right gives a loss near zero, and the less probability the model left for the right answer, the larger the loss.
+Averaging that over the batch is the number training minimizes.

+In this post, we will look at the cross-entropy layer which is used to calculate the loss.

+Here is that calculation written out the long way, broken into its smallest atomic pieces, which is how the earlier posts worked through it.
 Eight lines, eight intermediate tensors, every one of which needed its own backward pass:

 ```python
 logit_maxes = logits.max(1, keepdim=True).values